RobotLocomotion/drake/drake/doc/code_style_guide.rst

 * All of the above rules still hold as relevant (e.g. variable names).
 * A short list of variable name exceptions for common acronyms:
    * `rpy` or `somethingRPY` (for roll-pitch-yaw)
-* All classes and methods should be commented with doxygen compatible formatting (using the tags `@param` to describe each input, `@option` to describe the elements of an option structure, `@retval` to describe each output, and `@default` to describe default values for an input.
+* All classes and methods should be commented with Doxygen compatible formatting (using the tags `@param` to describe each input, `@option` to describe the elements of an option structure, `@retval` to describe each output, and `@default` to describe default values for an input.
 Class